appserver-io/appserver/_docs/installation.md

 > Runs and tested on Mac OS X 10.8.x and higher.

-For Mac OS X > 10.8.x we provide a `.pkg` file for [download]({{"/get-started/downloads.html#osx" | prepend: site.baseurl }}) that contains the runtime and the distribution.
+For Mac OS X > 10.8.x we provide a `.pkg` file for [download]({{"/get-started/downloads.html#osx" | prepend: site.baseurl }}) that contains the `runtime` and the `distribution`.
 A double-click on the `.pkg` triggers the installation process.

 ## Windows

 > Runs and tested on Windows 7 (32-bit) and higher.

-As we deliver the Windows appserver as a .jar file for [download]({{"/get-started/downloads.html#win" | prepend: site.baseurl }}), an installed Java Runtime Environment (or JDK) is a requirement for using it.
+As we deliver the Windows appserver as a .jar file for [download]({{"/get-started/downloads.html#win" | prepend: site.baseurl }}), an installed `Java Runtime Environment (or JDK)` is a requirement for using it.
 In case the JRE/JDK is not installed, you have to do so first.
 You might get it from [Oracle's download page](<http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html>).
-If this requirement is met, you can start the installation by double-clicking the .jar archive.
+If this requirement is met, the installation is triggered by double-clicking the `.jar` archive.

 ## Debian